ahnahn/SP_team19_CoShell/README.md

 ## 🧠 About The Project

-> **CoShell** is a terminal-based collaboration toolbox designed for CLI-first teamwork.
-It eliminates the need for external GUI collaboration tools by integrating core features into a single terminal UI.
+> **CoShell** (Cooperating in Shell) is a terminal-based collaboration toolbox.
+> It enables seamless teamwork directly from the terminal, removing the need for external GUI tools.
+> Whether you're managing tasks, chatting in real-time, or sharing data over QR, everything happens right in your terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>